 When you are considering how to get from the Calgary Airport to Banff, you need to consider your transportation needs while in Banff National Park.

 If you simply plan on strolling up-and-down scenic Banff Avenue, enjoying the mountain views, world-class shopping, restaurants and museums, then you won’t need your own car.
-You’ll likely be glad to not have a car as Banff traffic can be congested and parking spots are in limited supply.
+You’ll likely be glad to not have a car as Banff traffic can be congested and premium parking spots are not free in limited supply.
 Plus, visiting Banff without a car is a great way to travel to Banff on a budget.

 Getting to Banff without a car means it will be harder (but not impossible) to enjoy the natural areas outside of the Banff Townsite, but it also means life within the town will be so much more relaxed.
 See below for your best options to get to Banff without a rental car.

 If you are primarily visiting Banff for outdoor adventures, then the best way to get to Banff is with a rental car.
 It is possible to visit Banff’s best attractions without a car, but for maximum convenience and flexibility, you can’t beat renting a car.
 Due to the parking situation, make sure your Banff hotel has parking.

 If you have your own car, you may also wish to consider staying in Canmore – a small city just minutes outside Banff National Park.
 Canmore hotels tend to be cheaper than in Banff.

 If you are travelling to Banff with 2 or more people, it’s also worthwhile looking into a rental car even if you think you won’t need one as the price is often more affordable than paying for transfers for each member of the group.